 👩🍳 How-to

-- Optional: Add a few extra blueberries to the top of the muffin and sprinkle a little sugar for added crunch.
+8. Optional: Add an extra blueberry on top of the muffin and a little granulated sugar for a pretty crunchy top.

 Yes, just leave out the lemon zest to make these into a simple blueberry muffin.